Most Automation Processes use a trigger and a filter, and include one or more steps.

 Start From is only relevant for processes that import documents.
 This allows you to enter the date from which you want to start retrieving the documents.
 If you enter a date in the past, this will import documents from that date, This will only import documents that have not already been imported.

 Last Run shows the date the process was last run.
-It includes a green tick or a red x icon to indicate if the process ran as a success or with an error.
-Clicking the View history link displays the Process History tab filtered to show the history of the specific process, Refer to Automation Process History.
+It includes a green tick or a red X icon to indicate if the process ran as a success or with an error.
+Refer to Automation History.

 Inherit Job.
 When the Filter Type is set as Document View or Tasks View, the Inherit Job option is included in the process.
 Refer to Custom Processes using Views and Summary Notifications.

 For detailed explanations of the steps that make up a process, refer to Automation Process Steps and to the articles in the section Process Step Details.

 When editing an "Active" Process, making a change to anything other than the Process Name, Owner or Start From date, will automatically set the Status to "Draft".
 When you click the Back button or when you leave the page, a message displays as a reminder that the Status of the Process is "Draft".

 When editing an "Active" Process, and the Status is set to "Active", if relevant for the changes that have been made, when you click the Back button or leave the page, a message displays as a reminder that changes will not be applied if the Process is already in progress.
 Changes will only take effect on new executions of the Process.

 Archiving a Process and Restoring an Archived Process

 You can make a Process "Archived" by clicking the Archive button.